Back to top

 - Be able to access the relevant medicines through a setting-appropriate lawful medicines framework in order to offer injection-therapy.

 In addition, we require that you provide us with the following information in your application:

 - Your HCPC or GMC registration number – this information should be detailed at the top of your personal statement.

 - The details of a mentor and/or supervisor who you have formally identified and entered an agreement with for the situational learning elements of the module – this information should be detailed at the top of your personal statement.

 - A supportive reference from an appropriately qualified professional

 Whilst an interview is not required for this programme, to ascertain your suitability for the programme our departmental assessment team may request further information from you.
 This will be for the purposes of understanding your skills and experience in the assessment and diagnosis of the clinical conditions (generally neurological and/or musculoskeletal) that would benefit from injection-therapy, and to identify the benefit to patients/ service users in offering injection-therapy skills.

-The deadline to apply for this programme is the 10th of April 2022.
+The deadline to apply for this programme is the 31st March 2023.
 Applications received after this date may not be considered.

 EU and International entry requirements

 If you require a Tier 4 visa to study in the UK, you must prove knowledge of the English language so that we can issue you a Certificate of Acceptance for Study (CAS).
 To do this, you will need an IELTS for UKVI or Trinity SELT test pass gained from a test centre approved by UK Visas and Immigration (UKVI) and on the Secure English Language Testing (SELT) list.
 This must have been taken and passed within two years from the date the CAS is made.